MasonGYC/Go-Assignment/README.md

  For the output, please refer to the previous case.

 #### 3. Worker silently leaves the network.
-Set `failworker` = true when execute the program.
+Set `failworker=true` when execute the program.
 This will trigger the following goroutine in `run.go`:
 ```go
 	// Simulate worker failure after 4 seconds
 	if *fail_worker {